-- 1.25 Reliability and security of supply standards and planning criteria should be regularly reviewed to ensure that planning criteria reflect the desired reliability and price outcomes. - 1.26 The Commission recommends the introduction and use of Regulatory Investment Tests for Distribution and Transmission to ensure that network developments are subject to a cost-effectiveness evaluation.
+- 1.24 The Commission recommends the development and application of clearly defined distribution network reliability standards and performance targets to support network planning. - 1.25 Reliability and security of supply standards and planning criteria should be regularly reviewed to ensure that planning criteria reflect the desired reliability and price outcomes. - 1.26 The Commission recommends the introduction and use of Regulatory Investment Tests for Distribution (RIT-D) as part of distribution planning to ensure that distribution network developments are subject to a cost-effectiveness evaluation.